Last Updated on

 You can say that she was a real badass poster child for girl power during the Philippine Revolution … to the extent that she did the actual blood compact (sanduguan) like the other Katipuneros when a lot of other women did not.

-This La Bulaqueña was born in San Miguel de Mayumo, Bulacan.
+This La Bulaqueña (the Bulacan woman) was born in San Miguel de Mayumo, Bulacan.
 She was a mother to 2 children and went through 3 marriages.
 She was widowed 3 times, before passing away at the Philippine General Hospital on January 28, 1928, at the age of 79.

 Asia’s Songbird who lived in Guiguinto, Bulacan